-Genuine leather looks exactly like full-grain at first glance, that’s how it’s very easy for many people to get betrayed.
+Genuine leather looks exactly like full-grain at first glance, that’s why it’s very easy for many people to be mislead.
 But when looked closely the granular structure is somewhat uniform, as it is embossed.
-In many places, bicast, as well as bonded leather, can be said as genuine leather.
+In many places, bicast, as well as bonded leather, can be referred to as genuine leather.

 Genuine leather is an inexpensive material that can be used for various products.
-Which includes leather jackets, sofas, couches, belts, shoes, and even car seats.
-But even cheaper variances are available in the consumer market known as bicast leather, bonded leather, and a synthetic substitute which is faux leather.
-The leather apparel mostly uses genuine leather as it is a lot cheaper than full-grain leather.
-But obviously with less price comes compromises.
+This includes leather jackets, sofas, couches, belts, shoes, and even car seats.
+But even cheaper variants are available in the consumer market known as bicast leather, bonded leather, and a synthetic substitute which is faux leather.
+The leather apparel mostly made of genuine leather is a lot cheaper than full-grain leather, obviously with less price comes compromises.

 Why Buy Genuine Leather?

 If you are looking for a cheaper leather product.
 Genuine leather is the go-to.
-Genuine leather is real leather but it is the lowest quality available.
+Genuine leather is real leather but it is the one of the lowest qualities available.
 It does perform but not as much as full-grain or Latigo leather .
 Furthermore, genuine leather is better than buying bonded or bicast leather.
 As they are much lower quality leathers.

-If you want something to perform then genuine leather is not to go for.
-The leather does provide a similar look to full grain but it does not perform as well as it.
-It tends to peel and crack a lot earlier when addressed to extensive wear and tear.
-The leather does not develop a beautiful patina over time as leather is supposed to.
+If you want something to perform then genuine leather is not a go to choice.
+This leather does provide a similar look to full grain but it does not perform as well as it.
+It tends to peel and crack a lot earlier when exposed to extensive wear.
+The leather does not develop a beautiful patina over time as good quality leather is supposed to.

 How to Take Care of Genuine Leather?

 It’s quite easy to take care of genuine leather.
 The same remedies can be performed to prolong the life of the product.
 You can use DIY Leather Conditioners, or dedicated genuine leather cleaner.